 Two settings are essential with the TSL.
 The Trailing stop-loss percentage determines how much the price should drop before the TSL sells the position, and the Arm trailing stop-loss at determines when your TSL should start tracking the price.
 It can do that right at the start at 0.01% "profit", or only when a position reached a percentage profit.

 You can also configure if your Hopper may only use the TSL to sell positions (it will ignore the short/take profit), if it may only sell when a position is in a profit and if it can try again when its sell order didn't fill.
+Click here for a more detailed explanation about TSL.
+You can use mulitple selling features at the same time, read more about it here.

 When you buy, you never know if you've bought it for the bottom price.
 This is impossible to know, but it is possible to get help from a bot!